Window tax: History

 In The Wealth of Nations, Adam Smith briefly discussed the window tax as one case among various forms of taxation.
 Smith observed that the tax was relatively inoffensive because its assessment did not require the assessor to enter the residence—a building's windows could be counted from the outside.
 On the other hand, Smith reported that others objected to the tax on the grounds of its inequality, since it was thought to have a disproportionate impact on the poor.
 Smith himself observed that the tax's effect was to lower rent.

 In Scotland, a window tax was imposed after 1748.
 A house had to have at least seven windows or a rent of at least £5 to be taxed.
 Windows that have been filled with masonry may have no connection to taxation, but reflect the location of staircases, fireplaces or for purposes of maintaining the symmetry of a building facade.

+In Ireland, the tax was introduced in 1799 and was not repealed until 1851.
+Similarly, a glass tax was introduced in 1825 and remained in place until 1845.

 A similar tax also existed in France from 1798 to 1926.

 There was a strong agitation in England in favour of the abolition of the tax during the winter of 1850–51, and it was accordingly repealed on 24 July 1851, and a tax on inhabited houses substituted.
-The Scottish window tax was also abolished at the same time.
+The Scottish and Irish window taxes were abolished at the same time.

 The saying "daylight robbery" is popularly believed to originate with the window tax, but there appears to be no scholarly support for this.
-Another myth is that the tax inspired Europeans to begin using bricked-up windows, although this is also untrue, as blind windows were used for aesthetic purposes since at least the medieval period, such as on the Church of Saint John the Baptist, Kerch, Crimea, built in 757 CE.
+Another associated idea is that the tax inspired Europeans to begin using bricked-up windows, although this is most likely untrue, as blind windows were used for aesthetic purposes since at least the medieval period, such as on the Church of Saint John the Baptist, Kerch, Crimea, built in 757 AD.
 Windows were also bricked up in Europe from the 1600s to avoid taxes.